Scarlett Johansson tackles painful divorce tale in 'fated' drama 'Marriage Story'

-VENICE, Italy (Reuters) - Scarlett Johansson and Adam Driver play a couple in crisis in “Marriage Story”, an emotional tale of a relationship falling apart and a project the Hollywood actress said she felt was “fated” as it came about as she went through her own divorce.
+VENICE, Italy, Aug 29 (Reuters) - Scarlett Johansson and Adam Driver play a couple in crisis in “Marriage Story”, an emotional tale of a relationship falling apart and a project the Hollywood actress said she felt was “fated” as it came about as she went through her own divorce.

 The Netflix film, directed and written by Noah Baumbach, is one of the most eagerly-awaited movies at the Venice Film Festival, where the streaming giant won the top Golden Lion Prize last year for Alfonso Cuaron’s “Roma”.